gnicol/GitSwarm/perforce_swarm/doc-ee/logs/logs.md

 ## Log system

-GitSwarm EE has advanced log system so everything is logging and you can analize your instance using various system log files.
-In addition to system log files, GitSwarm EE comes with Audit Events.
+$GitSwarm$ has advanced log system so everything is logging and you can analyze your instance using various system log files.
+In addition to system log files, $GitSwarm$ comes with Audit Events.
 Find more about them [in Audit Events documentation](../administration/audit_events.md).

 System log files are typically plain text in a standard log file format.